aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 {{% /alert %}}

-## Aspose.Words for Java 21.9, 21.10
+## Aspose.Words for Java 21.9, 21.10, 21.11

 Aspose.Words 21.9 expands the list-level formatting control.

 Aspose.Words 21.10 enhances rendering options, improves find and replace options, and expands Mail Merge and Structure Document Tag functionality.

+Aspose.Words 21.11 expands loadings and saving functionality, improves find and replace option and working with PDF.

 The API is enhanced for more flexible and convenient development.

 ### Rendering

+#### Working with gradient fills and gradient stops

 New public methods and properties to work with gradient fills and gradient stops have been added to satisfy the brightest ideas when developing your documents.

+#### Attachment Pane in Output PDF Documents

+A new option [UseAttachments](https://apireference.aspose.com/words/java/com.aspose.words/PdfPageMode) has been implemented to display the attachment pane in output PDF documents.

 ### Search and Compare

-A new option to ignore footnotes during the find and replace operation has been added.
+* A new option [IgnoreFootnotes](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFootnotes) to ignore footnotes during the find and replace operation has been added.

+* A new option [IgnoreFieldCodes](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#IgnoreFieldCodes) to ignore field codes during find and replace operation has been added.

+### Conversion

+A simple way to save images as Base64 string into Markdown format has been provided through the [ExportImagesAsBase64](https://apireference.aspose.com/words/java/com.aspose.words/markdownsaveoptions#ExportImagesAsBase64) property.

 ### Mail Merge and Reporting